Classics and the Ancient Near East – Bachelor of Arts

 Further professional perspectives can be found in the interview series #dreamjob – Starting a career.
 Alumni of the University of Konstanz report on their very personal career entry.

-To qualify further the University of Konstanz offers the Master's Programme in History.
+To qualify further the University of Konstanz offers the Master's Programme in History as well as the Master's Programme Global European Studies.

 When studying for a bachelor's degree in the humanities, you will choose both a major subject (120 credits) and a minor subject (40 credits).
 In addition to this you will attend courses from the field of key competencies (20 credits), including an internship.